 The data collected by the CO_2 probe is in units of concentration - parts per million.
-We want to work in units of mass; grams, kilograms or metric tons of CO_2 .
+It is often more useful to work in units of mass; grams, kilograms or metric tons of CO_2 .
+If students compare their own measurements to those published in the literature they will certainly have to do some unit conversion.
 For example, in Figure 1 the fluxes are given as gigatons of carbon per m^2 per year.
 In the chart below we will convert the measured concentration flux into a mass flux of CO_2 - the mass of CO_2 per unit volume per unit time.
 We will use metric (mks) units, so we should end up with kg/s (although in this case its OK to use minutes if the probe was set up that way).

-- Graph the data: time (min or sec) on the X-axis, and CO2 (ppmv) on the Y-axis.
-To calculate the flux we will find the rate of change of the CO2 concentration in the one-liter flask measured over a fixed interval of time (Figure 2). - Draw a line or use a computer to fit a straight line through your data and calculate the slope.
+- Graph the data: time (min or sec) on the X-axis, and CO_2 (ppmv) on the Y-axis.
+To calculate the flux we will find the rate of change of the CO_2 concentration in the one-liter flask measured over a fixed interval of time (Figure 2). - Draw a line or use a computer to fit a straight line through your data and calculate the slope.
 This is the flux rate in units of ppmv/time.